interlink-project/interlinkers-data/README.md

 ## Adding new interlinker

-In the case of adding a new knowledge interlinker, the following sections must be included in the metadata.json:
+In the case of adding a new KNOWLEDGE INTERLINKER, the following sections must be included in the metadata.json:

 ```yaml
 {